wilsonmar/wilsonmar.github.io/_posts/2016-10-11-making-videos.md

    <a target="_blank" href="https://lame.buanzo.org/#lameosxdl">https://lame.buanzo.org/#lameosxdl</a>

+## Presentation materials

+1. Install PowerPoint

+   PROTIP: Some Mac users prefer using Apple's presentation program, which has superior features.
+However, I prefer Microsoft PowerPoint simply because I may work on the file with others who work on Windows laptops.

+2. Create a PowerPoint or other presentation file.

+3. In the PowerPoint Notes section, write down every word I plan to say as I create a diagram or flowchart.

+4. Define <strong>animations</strong> in PowerPoint to reveal objects and lines of the diagram in sequence (within PowerPoint).

+   PROTIP: Since the diagram is an introduction, consider beginning with the objective output and work backward.
+The diagram does not need to be the sequence of the actual data flow.

+5. Highlight and bold words where animation appears.

+   Record voice narration as I reveal each part of the diagram.
+   To record sound files, then export in mp3 format:

 ## Recording

-1. PROTIP: To avoid echo effects, go to a quiet padded room and record early in the morning when/where there is the least noise.
+1. PROTIP: To avoid echo effects, go to a quiet padded room without a refigerator and other noise-making appliances.
+Record early in the morning when/where there is the least noise.

+   PROTIP: Have a small mirror near the camera so you can see yourself smiling.
+   Smile and you'll sound friendlier in the audio.

+   ### First time use

 1. Click the Audacity icon to bring up the program.
 If you see this pop-up: